f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab01.rst

       Login if needed: ``admin/admin``

-      Select the ``Deploy`` tab, expand the ``examples`` section, select ``examples/simple_udp_defaults``
+      Under the ``examples`` section at the bottom, select ``Simple UDP Application``

       Notice that the template has default parameters

-      Click each of the buttons at the bottom, next to the submit button, to see the different outputs:

-      - View Template

-      - View Schema

-      - View Inputs

-      - View Rendered

-      Now click  ``Submit`` to deploy an application using the ``FAST`` template

       .. image:: ../images/lab01_tmui_fast_template01b.jpg
          :scale: 80 %

+      At the bottom of the template, expand the ``Debug View`` dropdown and click through the different outputs:

+      - Template

+      - Schema

+      - Inputs

+      - Rendered

+      Now click  ``Deploy`` to deploy an application using this FAST template

-      This will bring you back to the ``Deploy Log`` tab and provide a status the application deployment process
+      This will bring you back to the ``History`` tab and provide a status the application deployment process

 #.
-In the vscode-f5 extension refresh the ``FAST/AS3`` views with the refresh icon in the upper right hand corner of each view window
+In the vscode-f5 extension refresh the ``FAST VIEW`` and ``AS3`` menus with the refresh icon in the upper right hand corner of each view window

       Explore the windows to see the deployed ``FAST`` application/task, and how it resulted in an AS3 Tenant/Task